 Most of us do not like to be controlled, and children are no exception.
 While they may comply in certain areas to avoid punishment, they will likely resist in other areas.

-What Are the Negative Consequences to Your Child of Attempting to Control Him or Her?
+Possible Negative Consequences to Your Child of Attempting to Control Him or Her

-Your choice to control always has negative consequences for your children.
+Your choice to control may have numerous negative consequences for your children.
 It is important to connect your controlling behavior with the consequences that may result.
 While controlling might work in the short run, it can create many problems in the long run.

 What are the problems you are having?